 While most employment in the U.S. is "at will," if you want to leave your job on good terms and possibly use your employer as a reference in the future, you should consider handing in a resignation letter to formalize your departure.

 A letter of resignation is a short document that indicates your intention to quit, when your last day will be, and how you will be handing over your duties.
-Below is a simple guide on what you should include in your letter.
+Below is a simple guide and a resignation letter sample.

 Your name and position: